shaman771/binlamps/README.md

-# binlamps
+# BinLamps

-This template should help get you started developing with Vue 3 in Vite.
+This is a small toy project created as an exercise in using CSS custom properties (a.k.a.
+CSS variables) and direct manipulation of inline SVG.
+Built using Vue 3 (Vite flavor) and Composition API.

 ## Recommended IDE Setup